Robert Stark, WalletHub Credit Cards Analyst

 @robert.stark

-Credit Bureau of North America, LLC (in reference to a collection agency based in Dickson, Tenn.);
+Credit Bureau of North America, LLC: A collection agency based in Dickson, Tennessee that does not appear to be active anymore.

-These alternate definitions won’t be used on your credit report.
-If you see “CBNA” there, it means Citibank.
-They could come up in content you read online, though.
-The last two are nothing to worry about.
-But if you have reason to believe there’s a collection agency coming after you, you’ll want to check your credit report for corresponding records and contact the collector to gather some information.
+These other companies could come up in content you read online, but CBNA on your credit report will only stand for Citibank North America.
+If you have reason to believe there’s a collection agency coming after you, you’ll want to check your credit report for corresponding records and contact the collector to gather some information.

 Brendan Tong, Member